OUR ADVISORY BOARD

-Khunapong is passionate about developing new and innovative WASH initiatives to empower communities to help themselves.
-He’s excited to serve as the Chair of the Advisory Board for Masy Consultants to help end the water crisis in the Philippines through WASH community engagements and partnerships.
+Khunapong is passionate about developing new and scalable WASH initiatives that empower communities to help themselves.
+He serves as the Chair of Masy Consultants' Advisory Board.

 Khunapong has provided business strategy, project management and advisory services to corporates, not-for-profit organisations and governments to test and scale WASH initiatives in seven Southeast Asian countries as well as Australia and the USA.